 This section reviews housing costs in Springfield, as well as the match between housing costs and the incomes of residents.
-While the cost of housing in Springfield makes it one of the more affordable markets in Massachusetts, the very low income of many residents mean that even Springfield's affordable housing market is out of reach.
+While the cost of housing in Springfield makes it one of the more affordable markets in Massachusetts, the very low income of many residents mean that even Springfield's affordable housing market is out of reach for many.
 Extremely low-income households in the City cannot afford housing in the private market.
-Stakeholder interviews, CHAS data, and the National Low Income Housing Coalition's Out of Reach 2019 confirm that the cost of housing continues to be a leading issue for many households in Springfield.
+Stakeholder interviews and CHAS data confirm that the cost of housing continues to be a leading issue for many households in Springfield.